Oregon governor calls raging wildfires "once in a generation event" as blazes tear through Western states

 In Okanogan County, Washington, search-and-rescue crews found a 1-year-old boy dead and his parents severely burned near the Cold Springs Fire, CBS affiliate KREM-TV reports.
 Authorities believe the family was attempting to escape the flames before being found along a river bank.
 The child's parents were taken to a hospital and were last listed in critical condition, according to KREM.

-Several wildfires continue to torch everything in their paths across California.
-One of the most active blazes is the Creek Fire, which started Friday evening near the central California town of Big Creek and has forced the rescue of hundreds of trapped people.
-The blaze has charred more than 163,000 acres and is still 0% percent contained as of Wednesday afternoon, according to the California Department of Forestry and Fire Protection, also known as Cal Fire.
+Several blazes continue to torch everything in their paths across California, where at least four fire-related deaths have been reported.

+One of the most active is the Creek Fire, which started Friday evening near the central California town of Big Creek and has forced the rescue of hundreds of trapped people.
+The blaze had charred some 167,000 acres and is still 0% percent contained as of Wednesday night, according to the California Department of Forestry and Fire Protection, also known as Cal Fire.

 Meanwhile, further north in Plumas National Forest, the Bear Fire exploded in size overnight to more than 250,000 acres, with containment estimated at about 38%, CBS San Francisco reports.
 The flames spread along Highway 162, setting homes ablaze in Bear Creek and prompting even more evacuations.